micronDLA/SDK/docs/Codes.md

 **max_instr**: set a bound for the maximum number of Micron DLA hardware instructions to be generated.
 If this option is set, then instructions will be placed before data.
 Note: If the amount of data (input, output and weights) stored in memory exceeds 4GB, then this option must be set.

+**remove**: remove a number of layers in beginning of the model.

+**two_programs**: create a separate program for each bank instead of modifying addresses during execution

+**imgs_per_cluster**: images processed by each cluster (batch size for one cluster).

+**addr_off**: set address offset for the memory map

+**profile**: compile, run and check which option works better. loop{ compile, run, save_best_choice }

+**quantize**: don't run DLA.
+Only run software version using float precision and save quantization metrics: variable fix-point for inputs, intermediate activations and outputs.

+**fpgaid**: Select which FPGA to use: 510, 511 or 852. default -1 use first fpga found.

 ## GetInfo

 Gets information regarding some SDK options.